Fox Chairman Rupert Murdoch rejected election conspiracy theories, Dominion lawsuit documents show - Local News 8

 Fox Chairman Rupert Murdoch rejected election conspiracy theories, Dominion lawsuit documents show

-By Oliver Darcy, Jon Passantino, Marshall Cohen, Nicki Brown, Kate Trafecante and Anna Bahney, CNN
+By Oliver Darcy, Jon Passantino, Marshall Cohen, Nicki Brown, Kate Trafecante, Anna Bahney and Jeanne Sahadi, CNN

 A trove of text messages, emails, and other material from Fox News executives and on-air personalities were made public Tuesday as part of Dominion Voting Systems’ $1.6 billion defamation lawsuit against the right-wing channel.